-For example, you can define a lifecycle that drives subscribers to upgrade their subscription plans.
+For example, you can define a subscriber retention lifecycle that drives existing subscribers to upgrade their subscription plans.
 Depending on the customer's unique journey, each stage of the lifecycle can flow to the next, with targeted marketing touchpoints or events.
 You define the criteria for which profiles enter the lifecycle, what qualified a profile to move into a stage, and what defines a successful completion of the journey.

 Each stage can have marketing interventions called touchpoints.
 These touchpoints align behind the common objective of advancing a customer or prospect through their journey while optimizing the different types and channels of interaction.

 Key components of BlueConic Lifecycles

 Marketers can define an overarching customer lifecycle consisting of sequential, mutually exclusive stages and the criteria that determine if or when a profile advances from one stage to another.